g-whittington/intro-godot-games/README.md

 Learning Godot by making games.
 Based game creations are done by Christian Koch

-## 1. A basic runner game where you dodge enemies
+## 1. A basic runner game where you dodge enemies inspired by Frogger

 ### Learning Outcomes

-- Thing 1
+- Creating and working with a wide range of 2D scenes
-- Thing 2
+- Incorporate basic scene transition
-- Thing 3
+- Introduce Global nodes / scenes

 ### Art Assets